pb2377/PACS-Domain-Generalisation/README.md

 Full readme TBD:
 - Only included baseline models (i.e. training existing architectures as standard)
 - Removed the extensive analysis code for now because there  was too much stuff I can't share in it.
+- Admin have changed something with the GPU cluster ports, so I removed tensorboard writing because I can't access it remotely atm.